-Unnecessary admissions and early readmissions to acute care facilities are the subject of ever-increasing scrutiny and are an important focus for quality improvement by the health care system.
+Unnecessary admissions and avoidable readmissions to acute care facilities are the subject of everincreasing scrutiny and are an important focus for quality improvement by the health care system.
 Previous studies have shown that nearly one in five Medicare patients is readmitted to the hospital within 30 days of discharge, including many patients returning via the emergency room, costing upwards of \$26 billion annually.
-Multiple entities across the health care system, including hospitals, post-acute care facilities, skilled nursing facilities, and others, all have a responsibility to ensure high quality care transitions to reduce unplanned readmissions to the hospital.
+Multiple entities across the health care system, including hospitals, post-acute care facilities, home health agencies, and others, all have a responsibility to ensure high quality care transitions to reduce unplanned readmissions to the hospital.

-The Readmissions and Admissions Portfolio of measures is growing rapidly.
-Currently, NQF's portfolio of Admissions and Readmissions measures includes measures for admissions, readmissions, and length of stay and contains 10 outcome measures, 3 of which will be evaluated by the Admissions and Readmissions Standing Committee during this project.
-While some of the oldest measures have been endorsed since 2008, many of the condition-specific and all-cause measures have come in the last 2 years.
-Due to the ever-increasing scrutiny on unnecessary admissions and readmissions, these measures are part of an important focus on quality improvement within the health care system.
-As such, several of the measures in the portfolio are in use for a number of federal programs including, the Home Health Quality Reporting Program, Ambulatory Surgical Center Quality Reporting Program, the Hospital Inpatient Quality Reporting Program, and Hospital Readmission Reduction Program.
-Additionally the condition-specific measures for heart failure, acute myocardial infarction, and pneumonia are in use in at least 4 communities involved in the Aligning Forces for Quality initiative.
-Lastly, as part of on-going work with the NQF-convened Measure Applications Partnership (MAP), several of the Readmissions measures are included in the Care Coordination Family of Measures.
+NQF's Readmissions and Admissions Portfolio of measures is growing rapidly.
+Currently, this portfolio includes measures for admissions, readmissions, and length of stay.
+The portfolio contains ten outcome measures, three of which were evaluated by the Admissions and Readmissions Standing Committee during this project.
+While some of the oldest measures in the portfolio have been endorsed since 2008, many of the condition-specific and all-cause measures have been submitted for evaluation in the last two years.

+Several of the measures in the portfolio are in use in federal programs, including the Home Health Quality Reporting Program, Ambulatory Surgical Center Quality Reporting Program, Hospital Inpatient Quality Reporting Program, and Hospital Readmission Reduction Program.
+Additionally, the conditionspecific measures for heart failure, acute myocardial infarction, and pneumonia are in use in at least four communities involved in the Aligning Forces for Quality initiative.
+Lastly, as part of on-going work with the NQF-convened Measure Applications Partnership (MAP), several of the Readmission measures are included in the Care Coordination Family of Measures.

 On May 5-6, 2014 the All-Cause Admissions and Readmissions Standing Committee evaluated 15 new measures and 3 measures undergoing maintenance review against NQF's standard evaluation criteria.
-Thirteen measures were recommended for endorsement while the remaining 5 the Committee did not reach consensus on.
-The 13 measures that were recommended by the Committee are:
+The Committee recommended 15 of these measures for endorsement but did not reach consensus on the remaining three measures.
+The fifteen measures that were recommended by the Committee are:

-- 0505 Hospital 30-day all-cause risk-standardized readmission rate (RSRR) following acute myocardial infarction (AMI) hospitalization. - 0695 Hospital 30-Day Risk-Standardized Readmission Rates following Percutaneous Coronary Intervention (PCI) - 2375 PointRight OnPoint-30 SNF Rehospitalizations - 2380 Rehospitalization During the First 30 Days of Home Health - 2393 Pediatric All-Condition Readmission Measure - 2414 Pediatric Lower Respiratory Infection Readmission Measure
+- 0505: Hospital 30-day all-cause risk-standardized readmission rate (RSRR) following acute myocardial infarction (AMI) hospitalization. - 0695: Hospital 30-Day Risk-Standardized Readmission Rates following Percutaneous Coronary Intervention (PCI) - 2375: PointRight OnPoint-30 SNF Rehospitalizations - 2380: Rehospitalization During the First 30 Days of Home Health - 2393: Pediatric All-Condition Readmission Measure - 2414: Pediatric Lower Respiratory Infection Readmission Measure

-- 2502 All-Cause Unplanned Readmission Measure for 30 Days Post Discharge from Inpatient Rehabilitation Facilities (IRFs) - 2505 Emergency Department Use without Hospital Readmission During the First 30 Days of Home Health - 2510 Skilled Nursing Facility 30-Day All-Cause Readmission Measure (SNFRM) - 2513 Hospital 30-Day All-Cause Risk-Standardized Readmission Rate (RSRR) following Vascular Procedures - 2514 Risk-Adjusted Coronary Artery Bypass Graft (CABG) Readmission Rate - 2515 Hospital 30-day, all-cause, unplanned, risk-standardized readmission rate (RSRR) following coronary artery bypass graft (CABG) surgery - 2539 Facility 7-Day Risk-Standardized Hospital Visit Rate after Outpatient Colonoscopy
+- 2502: All-Cause Unplanned Readmission Measure for 30 Days Post Discharge from Inpatient Rehabilitation Facilities (IRFs) - 2503: Hospitalizations per 1000 Medicare fee-for-service (FFS) Beneficiaries - 2504: 30-day Rehospitalizations per 1000 Medicare fee-for-service (FFS) Beneficiaries - 2505: Emergency Department Use without Hospital Readmission During the First 30 Days of Home Health - 2510: Skilled Nursing Facility 30-Day All-Cause Readmission Measure (SNFRM) - 2513: Hospital 30-Day All-Cause Risk-Standardized Readmission Rate (RSRR) following Vascular Procedures - 2514: Risk-Adjusted Coronary Artery Bypass Graft (CABG) Readmission Rate - 2515: Hospital 30-day, all-cause, unplanned, risk-standardized readmission rate (RSRR) following coronary artery bypass graft (CABG) surgery - 2539: Facility 7-Day Risk-Standardized Hospital Visit Rate after Outpatient Colonoscopy